VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteType.md

 # QuoteType ==~object~==

-The `QuoteType` contains various fields or attributes that provide information about the order.
+This type contains various fields or attributes that provide information about the order.

 ## Fields